BlockGraph#

 Raises:

-TQECException – For each node in the edge, if there is already a node which is not equal to it at the same position, or the node is a port but there is already a different port with the same label in the graph.
+TQECException – If there is already a cube at the same position, or if the cube kind is not recognized, or if the cube is a port and there is already a port with the same label in the graph.

 Return type: